mmmorris1975/aws-runas/README.md

 Standard AWS SDK environment variables are supported by this program.
 (See the `Environment Variables` section in https://docs.aws.amazon.com/sdk-for-go/api/aws/session/) Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable which will be explicitly unset before aws-runas calls the program.
-(It can only affect the environment variable for the execution of aws-runas, the setting in the original environment is unaffected)
+(It only affects the environment variable for the execution of aws-runas, the setting in the original environment is unaffected)

 If the `AWS_PROFILE` environment variable is set, it will be used in place of the 'profile' argument to the command.
 In this example, the 'aws s3 ls' command will be executed using the profile 'my_profile'